ppy/osu-wiki/wiki/Skinning_Tutorial/osu!catch/en.md

 ### Area of focus

-Don't make a big scorebar that covers most of the top of the playfield.
+Avoid making a big scorebar that covers most of the top of the playfield.
 Remember that the fruits fall down from the top of the screen and it could shorten the field of view drastically if the scorebar is too big.
 Most players are looking from the combo number and above to position the catcher, if their view is blocked, it may deter them from using your skin.

 ![](img/focus-4-3.jpg "The area of focus in 4:3 ratio aspect")